East Los High

-Families can talk about how realistic this show is (or isn't).
+Families can talk about how realistic East Los High is (or isn't).
 Teens: Based on your experiences, are the characters' lives believable?
 Do teens really talk and act like they do here?

 What are your family's rules about dating?
 What dangers exist with casual or unprotected sex?
 What messages do you get from the media about sexuality?
 How do you reconcile that with your own values?

 To what degree are we shaped by our surroundings?
 Do you see the same problems in your school or neighborhood that plague these characters?
 How would you deal with similar scenarios differently from how they do?